Overview of Singapore PR Schemes

 Singapore PR Scheme for Foreign Artistic Talent

-Singapore’s arts scene has been rapidly growing over recent years, as the country is aiming to be the regional arts hub.
-If you are talented in any arts, photography, dance, music, theatre, literature or film, you can apply for permanent residence through Foreign Artistic Talent scheme.
-To qualify for this scheme, you must be a well-recognized artist in your own country, preferably with an international reputation, and possess the relevant training in your field of practice.
-You must also have made significant contributions to Singapore’s arts and cultural scene, including a strong track record of local engagements at leadership level, and have concrete plans to be involved in the Singapore arts and cultural sector.
+Singapore’s arts scene has seen rapid growth over recent years, in line with the country's aim to become the regional arts hub.
+If your talent lies in any form of arts, photography, dance, music, theatre, literature or film, you can apply for permanent residence through Foreign Artistic Talent scheme.
+To qualify for this scheme, you must be a well-recognised artist in your own country, preferably with an international reputation, and possess the relevant training in your field of practice.
+You must have also made significant contributions to Singapore’s arts and cultural scene, including a strong track record of local engagements at leadership level, and have concrete plans to be involved in the Singapore arts and cultural sector.

 The Government of Singapore welcomes the arrival of professionals and other foreigners who are able to make positive contribution to the country’s development and economy in may different ways.
 There are various permanent residence schemes in place to help you obtain Singapore permanent residence through the means that is most relevant to your situation.